vmware-archive/hillview/bin/README.md

 * start.py: start the Hillview service on a remote cluster
 * stop.py: stop the Hillview service on a remote cluster
 * status.py: check the Hillview service on a remote cluster
+* hillviewConsoleLog.py: logging library used by other python programs